bshredder/gene-sequencer/README.md

        	// returns a Gene object that matches a Gene with name \'n\' Gene    FindGene(string n);

-       	// returns chrmosome from this and rhs - allele random selection or punnette probablity (optional) ChromosomePair operator+(ChromosomePair& rhs);
+       	// returns chromosome from this and rhs - allele random selection or punnett probability (optional) ChromosomePair operator+(ChromosomePair& rhs);

-       	// returns true if chromosome pairs are equivalent bool operator==(Chromosme& rhs);
+       	// returns true if chromosome pairs are equivalent bool operator==(Chromosome& rhs);

 		// tests basic functionality of class bool RunUnitTests();